rrauch/sia_nfs/README.md

 - **File Reading:** Files can be read as expected, including seeking.
 - **File Writing:** New files can be created and written to, including copying an existing file.

 **Note:** Existing files cannot be written to as Sia objects are immutable.

 ## Status

-**BETA** The project has progressed well and is now in a *mostly* usable state.
-That being said, this is still a fairly early version with some limitation, caveats & certainly some bugs.
-At this point it is **not recommend** to use `sia_nfs` with important data.
+**BETA**: The project has progressed well and is now in a fairly usable state.
+However, this version is not yet considered mature and comes with some limitations, caveats, and certainly some bugs.
+At this point, it is **not recommended** to use `sia_nfs` with important data.

 The server has been tested on Linux (x86_64).
-Clients have been tested on Linux, macOS & Windows.
+Clients have been tested on Linux, macOS, and Windows.

 *Use at your own risk.*